ODG-Github/OdgUnityPlugin/README.md

 #Overview
 This repository includes a Unity plugin and sample scene for stereoscopic rendering on ODG glasses.
 Head tracking is supported, in which the rotation data is read from the device’s sensors.

-The camera prefab is a stereo-camera setup, where each camera splits the viewport, sets the interpupillary distance, and sets the field of view at runtime.
+The camera prefab is a stereo-camera setup, where each camera splits the viewport and sets the interpupillary distance at runtime.
 The other remaining camera settings can be configured.

 #Motivation
 The plugin can be used for stereoscopic 3D and/or 360 degree rendering.
 Typical applications include 360 degree video players, virtual reality (VR), or augmented reality (AR) using 3DOF (degrees of freedom).